-The Great Falls Metropolitan zone is characterized by a pattern of large metropolitan buildings placed to contain and define the City of Auburn's emerging preeminent downtown central square, "Great Falls Square" at the intersection of Turner Street & Hampshire Street.
-Great Falls Square would provide a dominant metropolitan focal point and identifiable urbane center for professional enterprise, institutional concentration, and metropolitan commerce.
-The Great Falls Metropolitan urban form shall generate strong regional socio-economic gravitational pull, corporate attraction, regional visitor experience, 18-hour social gathering opportunities, and urbane prestige contained within a vibrant downtown destination district.
+The Great Falls Metropolitan zone is characterized by large buildings up to 8 stories tall that will define the City of Auburn's emerging downtown.
+A new central square, "Great Falls Square" will provide a downtown focal point and center for professional enterprise and commerce.
+The Great Falls Metropolitan urban form will generate strong regional socio-economic gravitational pull, attract corporate investment and become a regional destination for visitors, events, entertainment, shopping and social gatherings.